 This report provides an analysis of European societies in terms of social cohesion – in particular social tensions, perceived social exclusion and community engagement are explored as key dimensions.
 It analyses the links between societal characteristics (quality of society) and well-being of different social groups.
 The analysis looks at how perceived levels of societal tensions have changed in European societies over time (2003–2016).
 It also examines which dimensions of social cohesion are most important for individual well-being.
 The report is based on data from Eurofound’s European Quality of Life Survey 2016, the fourth survey since 2003.

-The full report is available on the web.
+The full report is available at the Eurofound website.